const dir = std.fs.cwd();

 }

-For this type of situation, the official documentation of the language suggests the use of a switch statement with an if statement (Zig Software Foundation 2024b).
+For this type of situation, the official documentation of the language suggests the use of a switch statement together with an if statement (Zig Software Foundation 2024b).
 The basic idea is, to use the if statement to execute the expression, and use the “else branch” to pass the error value to a switch statement, where you define a different action for each type of error value that might be returned by the expression executed in the if statement.

 The example below demonstrates this idea.
 We first try to add (or register) a set of tasks to a queue.
 If this “registration process” occurs well, we then try to distribute these tasks across the workers of our system.
 But if this “registration process” returns an error value, we then use a switch statement in the “else branch” to handle each possible error value.